javipalanca/spade/docs/web.rst

 Next we are going to explain a little more about the controller, the path and the template.

-.. note:: Please, do not use the ``/spade`` path o avoid conflicts with the default agent pages (unless you want to modify them).
+.. note:: Please, do not use the ``/spade`` path to avoid conflicts with the default agent pages (unless you want to modify them).

 Controller
 ----------